shanksxz/college_class/linux/commands.md

 awk '{print "Number of fields:", NF}' file.txt # print number of fields in each line awk '!seen[$2]++ {print $2}' names.txt # print unique entries in a column

+awk '{print $NF}' filename # print last field of each line awk '{print NF}' filename # print the total number of fields in each line
 ```

 ### sed